petermr/pygetpapers/joss/paper.md

 # Design

 The tool has been designed for ease of implementation , installation (including platform independence) and future extension.
 It also abstracts some of the variation in query languages and APIs (where there do not appear to be standards).
-For example for "date", most `EuropePMC` uses `FIRST_PDATE[DD-MM-YYYY to DD-MM-YY]` but `bioRxiv` uses `DD-MM-YYYY/DD-MM-YY`. `pygetpapers` provides `DATE` as an abstraction.
+For example for "date", `EuropePMC` uses `FIRST_PDATE[DD-MM-YYYY to DD-MM-YY]` but `bioRxiv` uses `DD-MM-YYYY/DD-MM-YY`. `pygetpapers` provides `DATE` as an abstraction.
 It also uses a commandline which makes it easy either to wrap the use in system calls, or layer a GUI on top.

 Some repositories only support metadata while others include text and some even provide links to data downloads; again pygetpapers supports this range.
-Because there are hundreds of repositories (including preprints) the deign includes a modular approach.
+Because there are hundreds of repositories (including preprints) the design includes a modular approach.
 And because some repositories emit variable amounts of information we can customise the outputs.

 # Implementation